Areas of Practice

 - B.S., Public Policy, Duke University, 2005

 Adam Hosmer-Henner represents clients in litigation and arbitration involving a wide range of commercial matters.
-He has substantial experience representing clients in construction, trusts and estates, commercial torts, unfair trade practices, health care, intellectual property, and contractual disputes.
+He has substantial experience representing clients in construction, trusts and estates, commercial torts, antitrust and unfair trade practices, health care, intellectual property, and contractual disputes.
 Mr. Hosmer-Henner frequently appears before state and federal courts in Nevada and California as both trial and appellate counsel.

 Some of the more significant matters in which he has been involved include: